consevempthe/WorldTripPlanner/reports/Sprint2.md

     display a place for the server configuration.
 We also need to implement a close button that will return the user to the previous display.
 ### Support Protocol standard v2
-    Durring the "Support Protocol standard v2" epic we need to ensure that we support the protocol standard and schemas provided to us.
+    During the "Support Protocol standard v2" epic we need to ensure that we support the protocol standard and schemas provided to us.
 ### Distance
     The "Distance" epic adds a couple of different features to the project.
 The first